HackYourFuture-CPH/JavaScript/javascript2/week2/lesson-plan.md

 ### Filter
 Using the 37 listings from the previous tasks
 - Create an array of cheap listings.
 You define what cheap means.
 Each item in this array should be of type object
-- Create an array of expensize listings prices.
+- Create an array of expensive listings prices.
 Each item in this array should be of type number
 - Create an array of listings that have parking.
 Each item in this array should be of type object